nanassito/home/README.md

   * For heating, force the fan speed if outdoor temperature is <[5~7]°C
   * Integrate rainfall data
   * Integrate weather forecast?
+  * Maybe the hvac control should be global
 * UI
   * Irrigation page should show the active sprinkler (and reload upon start)
   * Speedup irrigation page